shellrow/nifa/README.md

 ```

 ### From Releases
-You can download archives of precompiled binaries from the [releases](https://github.com/shellrow/nifa/releases)
+You can download precompiled binaries from the [releases](https://github.com/shellrow/nifa/releases)

 ### Using Cargo